javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </script>
 ```

-But there are exclusions, for instance `input.value` synchronizes only from attribute to property:
+But there are exclusions, for instance `input.value` synchronizes only from attribute -> to property, but not back:

 ```html run
 <input>